mrkamel/heartbeat/README.md

 # Introduction

-Heartbeat is a rather simple daemon which pings a Hetzner Failover IP.
+Heartbeat pings a Hetzner Failover IP.
 If the Failover IP is down, Heartbeat will automatically try to set a new active server ip for the Failover IP through the API provided by Hetzner.
 For further details of Hetzner Failover IPs, please check

 http://wiki.hetzner.de/index.php/Robot_Webservice

 ## Motivation

-There are plenty of HA tools out there.
-However, i thought (and think!) they are too heavy-weight for this rather simple task.
-Thus, i wrote Heartbeat to automatically switch between load balancers and MySQL servers i run behind Hetzner Failover IPs in case one becomes down/unavailable.
+There many HA tools out there.
+However, they are often too heavy-weight for this rather simple task.
+Thus, Heartbeat automatically switches between load balancers and other services you run behind Hetzner Failover IPs in case one becomes down/unavailable.

 ## Current State